Our wine kits range from 7.5, 16 to 23 Litre (no water added).

 Full-size kits (no water added, Vintner’s Cellar specialty)

-The full 23 liters (6 gallons) in volume.
+The full 23 litres (6 gallons) in volume.
 100% juice is essentially the juice that is extracted from wine grapes, before any major processing like concentration.
 It retains a varietal’s main organoleptic qualities and characteristics and transfers them into the wine.
 It breathes life into the wine and transforms it from “just another wine” into a wine-crafting experience.
 These are distinguished from single-strength grape juice, also in our blends.
 They may also include contain grape pack kits and a small amount of reconstituted concentrate which is used as a preservative.
 This also ensures that the pH is low enough to prevent spoilage.

 Grape skin kits

-The 16 and 23 liter, with an added package of grape solids, are made with high-quality grape juices.
+The 16 and 23 litre, with an added package of grape solids, are made with high-quality grape juices.
 Grape skin kits have the highest levels of dissolved solids, but this makes the drink ability trade-off an issue.
 The skins add phenomenal levels of dissolved solids and quite a bit of harshness in youth.
 As they age, they drop their rough edges and come into smooth maturity, and really replicate the finest commercial wines from grapes.
 With this extra level of solids and grape material, these kits aren’t for early drinking: they’re for laying down and avoiding for at least a couple of years.
 As with all wine kits you can drink them much younger, but they do get better and better as time passes.
 Hang onto them for two years to catch the beginning of what they offer, and two more years to savor their peak.

 Vintner’s Cellar kits